-All healthy relationships are built on trust, including the relationships companies have with their partners, clients, and employees.
+All healthy relationships are built on trust, including a relationship a company has with its clients, or employees, or partnering web development agency.
 If there’s something all the recent high-profile corporate scandals have shown us, it’s how fragile trust really is and how its absence can be detrimental to overall company value creation.

 When implemented correctly, a code of ethics can be an important source of competitive advantage and have a huge positive effect on the company’s financial performance and all other performance criteria.
 Let’s take a closer look at what a code of ethics is, what it isn’t, and what its most important benefits are.